otb/floccus/README.md

 ## Roadmap

-* .flocrc - a config file for your Clouds.
-Will also support environement variables.
+* Setup command for .flocrc - a config file for S3 credentials and default bucket.
+* Domain aliases instead of default from S3
-* Multiple cloud backends (right now it only crudely supports 's3cmd')
+* Multiple cloud backends (right now only supports S3)

 ## Installation